 If you’re looking to step outside of the box and try something new, Azar’s is a great opportunity to expand your palate.
-They specialize in Mediterranean cuisine with insanely diverse and delicious flavor.
+They specialize in Mediterranean cuisine with an insanely diverse and delicious flavor.
 Every item on the menu is as good as the last, so you really can’t go wrong.
 They’re also great at accommodating those with dietary restrictions, whether you’re vegan or gluten-free.
 The vibe matches the food, and after your meal, you can browse their shop to stock up on unique candies and snacks.
 Azar’s is worth the trip.

-What to Order: The “My Big Fat Greek” burger.
+What to Order: The “My Big Fat Greek” Burger.
 Yes, it’s exactly what you’re thinking.

 8. Tijuana Flats ($)